Storage Usage

 CrateDB’s default settings are optimized for performance.

-If some columns will never be used for aggregations or groupings, there will be no performance penalty.
-That might change in the future as your use case and data needs evolve, re-adding indexes or column store at later stages will need re-creating tables, which might need some downtime, depending on the setup.
+If some columns are never used for aggregations or groupings, there will be no performance penalty.
+That might change in the future as your use case and data evolve, re-adding indexes or column store at later stages is tricky, as the table will need to be re-created and data copied over, which might need some downtime, depending on the setup.

 When designing your data model, it is important to evaluate your current and future needs to minimize any future overhead.